Multi-component multi-scale hydrodynamic plasma flow models in mechanical and thermal disequilibria

 The obtained average multi-component plasma model consists of 14 equations (among which 7 for ions and 7 for electrons) in the case of two components.
 It is formidable to directly solve the fully disequilibrium model from perspective of computational efficiency and algorithm complexity, therefore, reduction is necessary.
 The reduction is performed on the basis of the evaluation of the characteristic time scales of mechanical/thermal relaxation.
 The relaxation time scales are evaluated at both the atomic scale and the mesoscopic grain scale under ICF conditions.
 Our evaluations have shown that the temperature relaxation times at grain scale maybe comparable to the characteristic times of HED processes.
 Meanwhile, the mechanical relaxation times are at least 2 orders smaller than temperature relaxation time with the characteristic length 1$\mu$m and temperture less than 1keV.
 The model formulation is then generalized to the scenario of atomic mixing by defining different relaxation mechanism.

 On the basis of the above evaluations, we derive a series of reduced models with different levels of atomic/grain disequilibrium being retained.
-Furthermore, tanks to the smallness of the electron mass, the models are further reduced by neglecting its contribution to the plasma mixture mass and momentum along with the quasi-neutral property of plasma.
+Furthermore, thanks to the smallness of the electron mass, the models are further reduced by neglecting its contribution to the plasma mixture mass and momentum along with the quasi-neutral property of plasma.